NOTE: This analysis was updated in March 2022.

 The initial roll out of COVID-19 vaccines in the United States has been mired with distribution challenges.
 State and local governments, health systems, and other providers have at many times faced shortages and other times been left with unused vaccines.
 One of the vaccines authorized thus far, the Pfizer-BioNTech vaccine, has specific storage requirements, which also creates challenges for some locations.
 Priority groups eligible to get vaccinated have found the process difficult to navigate.
 Communication between federal and local officials might have improved recently, but vaccine supply bottlenecks remain and racial disparities in access have emerged.
 Understanding where adults got vaccinated before the pandemic can inform the massive state and federal efforts to vaccinate Americans against COVID-19.
 Accessibility of vaccination locations is one component that will influence equity in COVID-19 vaccination rates.

 Where vaccinations are provided may also affect payers’ costs for COVID-19 vaccine administration.
 The federal government centrally pre-paid for COVID-19 vaccine doses but some of the costs of administering the vaccines will fall on payers.
 Whether vaccine recipients are insured through a private insurer or a public program, or are uninsured, they will face no out-of-pocket costs for the vaccine or its administration.
-For the foreseeable future, providers will receive COVID-19 vaccines from the federal government at no cost.
+For the near future, providers will receive COVID-19 vaccines from the federal government at no cost.
 Providers will, however, often bill public and private payers for the cost of administering the vaccines (i.e., the cost of paying staff to give the shot).
 Insurers are then required to pay for the charges of administering the vaccine without imposing cost-sharing.
 For out-of-network providers, CMS has suggested payers use a reasonable payment rate, or the Medicare payment amount.
 Providers are able to use the COVID Provider Relief Funds to cover vaccine administration costs for uninsured patients, as well as any excess costs not fully reimbursed by payers.
 The cost of COVID-19 vaccine administration will likely have an upward effect on claims costs in 2021, as several insurers noted in their rate filings to state regulators.

 This brief shows where Americans typically get flu vaccines in the U.S. and how much it costs to administer flu and other vaccines using data from past years.
 We use 2018 Behavioral Risk Factor Surveillance System (BRFSS) data on where adults typically get flu shots, and 2018 MarketScan data for administration costs of flu and other vaccines among non-elderly adults with employer coverage.
 Where and how many adults get the COVID-19 vaccine is going to be different than for flu because COVID-19 is more serious and COVID-19 vaccine doses are more limited.
 We focus on flu vaccine location because flu vaccines are recommended to almost everyone and given to a large share of the population each year.
 Understanding how Americans access flu vaccines can inform policymakers about which sites may be effective for reaching people for COVID-19 vaccinations, particularly as distribution points increase.
 We focus on adults because children have specific vaccine regimens and differ from adults as to where they get vaccines.
 Additionally, COVID-19 vaccines are thus far only authorized for ages over 16 (Pfizer-BioNTech vaccine) and over 18 (Moderna COVID-19 vaccine).